setiQuest/ML4SETI/hackathon_info/README.md

 ## Sign on to the Scoreboard

-1. Each team member should sign in to the SETI Hackathon Event at https://compete.cognitiveclass.ai/
+1. Each team member should sign in to the main SETI Hackathon Event at https://compete.cognitiveclass.ai/
 2. Designate on team member to be the team scoreboard master.
 3. [Follow this complete walkthrough for signing on to the Scoreboard.](https://ibm.box.com/v/competitionwalkthrough)
 4. The team master will invite all team members by email and submit scores.